 In My Own Words

-I believe that when older people tap into their creativity, they enhance their own lives with joyful purpose and help to make the world a better place.
+I believe that when people tap into their creativity, they enhance their own lives with joyful purpose and help to make the world a better place.
 It’s not just about doing “creative” activities, per se.
 It’s also about approaching all of life with a sense of creative engagement and curiosity.

 As a young girl, I remember my parents hosting summer family reunions.
 I loved sitting on the front porch, listening to the older adults tell their stories and reflect on their lives.
 I learned history, values, and meaning from the tales shared by the older members of my family and community.